 WBL activities, incorporating the following criteria will

 help ensure both students and employers have a valuable

 * Adapted from Business/Employer Partnerships

 - The employer provides orientation to the business/work

 site and safety instruction.

 - The employer provides the student training on

 processes, procedures and use of equipment.

-and difficult in nature.
-The plan should be developed
+nature.
+The plan should be developed collaboratively with

 Basic Strategies for Employers to Supervise